 Maneuvers to relieve choking are frequently life saving.
 Adults most often choke on a piece of food, such as a large piece of meat.
 Infants do not have well-developed swallowing reflexes and may choke if given small, rounded foods such as peanuts or hard candies.
-Children, especially toddlers, also may choke on balloons, toys, coins, other inedible objects that they place in their mouth, and foods (particularly rounded, smooth foods, such as hot dogs, round candies, nuts, and grapes).
+Children, especially toddlers, also may choke on balloons, toys, coins, other inedible objects that they place in their mouth, and foods (particularly rounded, smooth foods, such as hot dogs, round candies, nuts, beans, and grapes).

 Coughing may be the first symptom and is often so severe that the person cannot ask for help.
 The person may grasp both hands near the throat.
 Breathing and speaking can become weak or stop.
 There can be high-pitched or gasping sounds, and the person can turn blue, have a seizure, or faint.

-Performing Abdominal Thrusts
+Performing Abdominal Thrusts (Heimlich Maneuver)

 If a person who is choking cannot cough, the rescuer should deliver abdominal thrusts (Heimlich maneuver), which increase pressure in the abdomen and chest and help expel the object.